thisdot/framework.dev/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

 ## Content Guidelines

+Content should be added in the `packages/<framework-name>/src/data/<model>.ts` files.
+Data files each contain two things: a list of tags used to tag the content and a list of content items.
+Items are type-checked to follow the schemata defined in `packages/system/src/models`.
+Those model files contain additional documentation on how each field should be populated, so consult them before filling out new content.

+New content should be appended to data files at the end of the appropriate list.
+Do not reorder the lists, the order is irrelevant and keeping it stable helps keep git diffs small and intelligible.

+It's best to run the site that you are adding content to on your local machine to make sure you have not introduced any errors.
+Regardless of whether you checked it locally first, check the preview version of the site when you open your pull request and make sure the content you added exists and doesn't have errors.

+You should also make sure any content you add follows these points:

 - **Relevance** – Items should be limited to professional-grade content that would be relevant to a developer in the relevant framework.
 If content is